Rte Gineste With Bus

 By boat

-It is possible to visit the creeks by boat from the Old Port or the ‘Pointe-Rouge’.
-Several companies offer boat trips: they all have an authorization issued by the Calanques National Park.
-Cruise boats, canoes, kayaks, private hire of motor boats, there is something for everyone!
+You can visit the calanques by boat from the Old Port or Pointe Rouge.
+A number of companies offer boat trips, all of which are licensed by the Parc National des Calanques.
+Cruise boats, canoes, kayaks, motorboats – there’s something for everyone!

-Be careful, access by sea is also regulated, so if you want to go by your own means to check with the Calanques National Park before, and to check the weather.
-People of Marseille know it well: the wind of Marseille (called the Mistral) and the swell can occur suddenly!
+Please note that access by sea is also regulated, so if you wish to go by your own means, it’s best to check with the Parc National des Calanques beforehand, and check the weather.
+Marseillais know all about it: the mistral and the swell can come on suddenly!

-Since 2022, the Calanque de Sugiton has only been accessible by reservation during the summer season.
-For 2024 :
+Please note: since 2022, the Calanque de Sugiton is only accessible by reservation during the summer season.

 Every day in July and August